Need help? We are available to speak to you 7 days a weekRead More

 When it comes to time limits, it’s incredibly important to understand your circumstances.
 Any decision other than decisions made under section 501 and 501CA of the Migration Act require you to lodge an application for an appeal within 28 days following the notification of the decision.

-Ensuring you lodge your application to the Administrative Appeals Tribunal and undergo the review process within your specified time period is where legal assistance is paramount.
+Ensuring you lodge your application to the Administrative Review Tribunal and undergo the review process within your specified time period is where legal assistance is paramount.

-What decisions can be made at the AAT?
+What decisions can be made at the ART?

 • Affirm a decision